 If I lose five pounds, I will become a happier person.
 A more confident person.
 I will be more desirable.
 That is the message we're given, isn't it?
 That as women, we are somehow more complete if we look a certain way; perhaps if only because thin = confident and not thin must therefore =

 I have to challenge something here, and that is the assumption that weight and confidence have so much to do with each other.
 Having worked with hundreds of clients to help them lose weight, I can honestly say that some of my most confident clients were also the biggest.
 Conversely, some of my thinnest clients have been the most obsessed with their weight.
 One client in particular comes to mind.
 I'll call her Cindy.
 Cindy was a tall, gorgeous blonde.
 She looked like a model, and I often saw other clients watching her surreptitiously in the lobby.
 I knew what they were thinking, often because they burst out with the question the second they got into my office.
 "What is she doing here?!
 She doesn't need to lose weight!"
 But she thought she did, and nothing I or anyone else said could convince her otherwise.
 She was terrified at the thought of gaining weight, was sure that no man would find her attractive, and gave herself a guilt trip over every ounce she ate and every time she didn't work out.
 Of course, Cindy was an extreme.
 But the truth was, she wasn't that extreme.
 I would like to say she was my only client like that, but she wasn't.
-I would also like to think that, working at Jenny Craig, I had a skewed reference point for how women think, but I don't believe that's true either.
+I would also like to think that, working as a weight loss consultant, I had a skewed reference point for how women think, but I don't believe that's true either.
 The words I heard were the same I've heard from friends for years.
 "I feel fat."
 "I need to lose weight."
 "Ugh.
 I feel so gross."
 Have you ever said those words?
 I certainly have.

 We live in a society that is obsessively focused on weight.
 Every pound that Jessica Simpson puts on or takes off is scrutinized in the media.
 If she loses fifteen pounds, she's on the cover of US Weekly with a big smile and a "How Did She Do It?"
 Suddenly, she is on top of the world and we should all look up to her and try to lose weight like she did.
 If she gains fifteen pounds, she is no longer smiling.
 The magazine now wants to know, "Was She Cheated On Because of Her Weight Gain?"
 Really?
 Really?